mevriklabs/bluebird-docs/README.md

 Widgets: Embedded chat interfaces on websites.

-Facebook: Integration with Facebook Messenger and comment sections.
+Facebook: Integration with Facebook Messenger platform and Facebook social platform.

-Facebook Comments: Monitoring and responding to comments on Facebook posts.
+Signline: A built-in video calling channel that allows real-time face-to-face interaction between customers and agents directly within the platform.

 Email: Handling of email communications.